 - Ribbon (optional)

-To begin, remove the candies from their packaging and ensure they’re readily accessible.
+Step 1: Remove the candies from their packaging and ensure they’re readily accessible.

 Place each color of candy wafers into separate microwave-safe bowls.
 Heat each bowl in 30-second intervals until the candy is melted and can be stirred until smooth.

-Lay a cookie cutter in the center of a small sheet of aluminum foil.
+Step 2: Lay a cookie cutter in the center of a small sheet of aluminum foil.
 Fold and scrunch the foil tightly around the edges of the cookie cutter shape.

 Using your finger, smooth the foil on the inside of the cookie cutter to ensure the chocolate will lay flat.
 Repeat with remaining shapes, then place the prepared cookie cutters on a baking sheet.

-Using spoons, dollop alternating colors of the melted candy wafers into the prepared cookie cutters.
+Step 3: Using spoons, dollop alternating colors of the melted candy wafers into the prepared cookie cutters.

 Shake the baking sheet gently to level the melted chocolate.
 Using a toothpick, swirl the colors together to create a marbled effect.